 - (a) Solid Waste shall be collected and transported so as to prevent public health hazards, environmental hazards, safety hazards, and nuisances, and shall be kept in a sanitary condition. - (b) Collection and transportation equipment shall be designed and constructed so as to be leak proof.
 The Solid Waste shall be suitably enclosed or covered so as to prevent roadside littering, attraction of vectors or creation of other nuisances.
 This means that vehicles must have either: enclosed waste storage areas; or for vehicles with open waste storage areas, such as caged pickups, they must be tarped when traveling in excess of 35 miles per hour.
-The District shall have the right to inspect and approve or disapprove all vehicles used for Solid Waste collection or transportation within the District. - (c) Collection and transportation vehicles shall be kept in a sanitary condition. - (d) Every unit of collection equipment, container or vehicle utilized by any Solid Waste Hauler such as dumpsters, roll off containers, collection bins and collection vehicles must display both the business name and phone number in letters no less than 4 inches high on at least two sides of the unit. - (e) All solid Waste collected shall be transported only to a Solid Waste Facility that holds all permits and licenses required by appropriate Federal.
-State, Local, and District laws, rules, and regulations. - (f) Prior to changing the receiving facility for any solid waste from the facility indicated in the licensing application, the Solid Waste Hauler must provide written notification to the District of their intent to change facilities and include the name and location of the proposed new facility.
+The District shall have the right to inspect and approve or disapprove all vehicles used for Solid Waste collection or transportation within the District. - (c) Collection and transportation vehicles shall be kept in a sanitary condition. - (d) Every unit of collection equipment, container or vehicle utilized by any Solid Waste Hauler such as dumpsters, roll off containers, collection bins and collection vehicles must display both the business name and phone number in letters no less than 4 inches high on at least two sides of the unit. - (e) All Solid Waste collected shall be transported only to a Solid Waste Facility that holds all permits and licenses required by appropriate Federal, State, Local, and District laws, rules, and regulations.
+Recyclable materials may be delivered to either a Solid Waste Facility or a Recyclable Materials Collection Center.
+Open burning of solid waste by any person, except as exempted in Commission Regulation 18 603, is prohibited. - (f) Prior to changing the receiving facility for any solid waste from the facility indicated in the licensing application, the Solid Waste Hauler must provide written notification to the District of their intent to change facilities and include the name and location of the proposed new facility.
 Once District staff has received and acknowledged notification, the Hauler may begin delivering waste to the new facility.